Become a founding member of the

 Honor America’s 250th Birthday on July 4, 2026

-Tell the overshadowed history of South Jersey during the Revolution including the heroics of the Marquis de Lafayette and Calvary General Casmir Pulaski.
+Tell the overshadowed history of South Jersey during the Revolution including the heroism of the Marquis de Lafayette and Cavalry General Casmir Pulaski.

 Encourage Philadelphia tourists to cross the bridge to visit Revolutionary War historical sites throughout South Jersey and improve our local economy.